thschleicher/weblogic-buildpack/docs/container-wls.md

 * Standard domain configurations are supported and able to be overridden by the application or the buildpack.

-* Scale of the application via ‘cf scale’, not through increasing number of managed servers in the domain.
+* Scale the number of application instances via ‘cf scale’, not through increasing number of managed servers in the domain.

 * The Application can be a single WAR (Web Archive) or EAR (multiple war/jar modules bundled within one Enterprise Archive).